pfdubois/BridgeBidding/source/MinorOpenings.rst

 If we don't have a major and we don't have a fit, and we have exactly 10 points, we will change our mind and treat the hand as a competitive hand and bid 1N.
-Otherwise we can bid 2N to show our 11-|bad12| with no four-card major.
+Otherwise we can bid 2N to show our 11 or 12 with no four-card major.

 Special: We can bid 1♦ - 2♣ only if RHO interfered or we were a passed hand.
 In those cases it shows |10ormore| points and |5ormore| clubs.